Blog

 Making an informal directive isn’t enough, though.
 Modify the committee’s charter to reflect the new role.
 This should empower the committee to build culture into existing recruitment, onboarding and evaluation processes.

-This committee is also well suited to monitoring governance changes that could impact board culture.
+This committee is also well-suited to monitoring governance changes that could impact board culture.
 The election/appointment of new directors, new committees and changes in leadership can all rock the boat; it’s up to the nominating and governance committee to keep directors aligned with the accepted board norms.

 14. Integrate technology to enhance board management efficiency

 According to PwC, “Business is in a third wave of corporate governance evolution.”
-The Sarbanes-Oxley and Dodd-Frank Acts spurred new strategic challenges many boards have struggled to surmount.
+The Sarbanes-Oxley and Dodd-Frank Acts spurred new strategic challenges that many boards have struggled to surmount.
 In recent years, however, technology has made a difference.

-Consider Aegon, an insurance, pension and asset-management provider headquartered in The Netherlands.
+Consider Aegon, an insurance, pension and asset-management provider headquartered in the Netherlands.
 Managing over 475 billion of their own and their customers’ investments, Aegon quickly amassed a daunting number of weekly and quarterly board meetings.
 Preparing for them required long working days and hundreds of pages of print board books with complicated security and versioning protocols.

 “At one point, we put materials online using a basic tool, but that did not replace the need for hard copies,” said Henk Snijders, Deputy Company Secretary for Aegon.